sdc-china/IDA-doc/_posts/2018-05-04-pipeline-script.md

   The script file has a .py extension to reflect the Jython language syntax of the script.
 Example below shows a two-line Jython script file named bpmtask.py.

   ```
-  print "This script is used to set BPM EnvironmentVariable"
+  print "This script is used to set BAW EnvironmentVariable"
   AdminTask.BPMSetEnvironmentVariable('[-containerAcronym BTAS -containerSnapshotAcronym TS -environmentVariableName TEST_KEY -environmentVariableValue 98744]')
   ```
 #### Notes: